 You want to buy a new car.
-How do you start the process?
-It's possible that a few years ago, you would have chosen a dealership by its name or ads, followed by a visit to perform a test-drive and meet the specs, prices and repeat this somewhere else.
+So how do you start the process?
+It's possible that a few years ago, you would have chosen a dealership by its name or ads, followed by a visit to perform a test drive and meet the specs, prices and repeat this somewhere else.
 But this trend has changed, and the way dealerships do marketing must change with it.

-According to a study developed by DMEautomotive, in 2014 buyers visited only 1.6 dealerships before deciding for a car, a number that has plummeted from the 5 that used to be visited 10 years ago.
+According to a study developed by DMEautomotive, in 2014, buyers visited only 1.6 dealerships before deciding on a car, a number that has plummeted from the 5 that used to be visited 10 years ago.

-This is because, buyers aren’t as they used to be.
+This is because buyers aren’t as they used to be.
 Right now, we’re dealing with an empowered buyer.
-One that doesn’t react to external influences about benefits or brand awareness, but rather an independent one that finds all the information alone, trusting only his/her own judgment by performing an independent search.
+One that doesn’t react to external influences about benefits or brand awareness, but rather an independent one that finds all the information alone, trusting only their own judgment by performing an independent search.

-Due to this, a great number of dealerships have shifted to Inbound marketing over traditional methods, because, according to DealMarketing, the cost of customer acquisition through digital marketing is $150, yet $1500 when acquired by traditional methods.
+Due to this, many dealerships have shifted to Inbound marketing over traditional methods because, according to DealMarketing, the cost of customer acquisition through digital marketing is $150, yet $1500 when acquired by traditional methods.

 Why is Inbound the best option?

-An Inbound Marketing strategy is based on empowering buyers through informative content, so that they reach your website by choice via organic traffic and form a special bond with the users.
+An Inbound Marketing strategy is based on empowering buyers through informative content to reach your website by choice via organic traffic and form a special bond with the users.

-To do this, Inbound uses a variety of tactics - content strategy being one of them.
+To do this, Inbound uses a variety of tactics - a content strategy being one of them.
 By doing so, prospects will find your website when looking for solutions for their challenges or needs.
-This content marketing strategy has been proven successful, by HubSpot, who concluded that companies that published 16 posts a month generated 3.5 times more traffic than others that had 0 to 4.
+This content marketing strategy has been proven successful by HubSpot, who concluded that companies that published 16 posts a month generated 3.5 times more traffic than others with 0 to 4.

 Using SEO optimization techniques taking into account your buyer persona, this hook is even more personalized.
-For example, if you want to sell a car to a young adult who isn’t looking for space, but performance, all content won’t have the product as a focus, but instead it will have information concerning the problems and challenges that they're looking for solutions, such as “How to recognize a car that uses less gas?”
+So, for example, if you want to sell a car to a young adult who isn’t looking for space but performance, all content won’t have the product as a focus.
+Still, instead, it will have information concerning the problems and challenges they're looking for solutions to, such as “How to recognize a car that uses less gas?”

 "People already know what they're looking for, and they like to do research using their own methods so they will decide on where to buy depending on how helpful the dealership was during the process.
 When you're making such a big investment like buying a car you want to feel confident about where you're going to spend your money," states HubSpot's Inbound Growth Specialist, Jessie Gonzalez.